 Advanced Standing

-You can apply to enter the Ph.D. program with advanced standing after completing one of our master’s programs.
+You can apply to enter the Ph.D. program with advanced standing after completing one of our discipline-based master's programs or the Two-Year Interdisciplinary Biomedical Sciences program.
 Advanced Standing means you can enter the Ph.D. program with the majority of your didactic credits already complete.
-In general, you will follow the same milestones as a student in the IPP.
 To enter the program, you must submit a formal application and find a lab to support your research.

 Only current medical students at the School of Medicine (SOM) are admitted for entry into this competitive program.
 The Ph.D. component of study begins in July following the end of your second year, with classes starting in August.

-The number of required didactic course credits for your Ph.D. is lower in the dual degree program.
+The number of required didactic course credits for your Ph.D. is lower in the joint degree program.
 Find all program details and requirements on our M.D.-Ph.D.
 Program page.